Project Manager Roles and Responsibilities: Everything You Need to Know

 - Work breakdown structure (WBS),

 - Scope management plan,

-- Progress reports, etc.
+- Status reports, etc.

 If you think you’re finished with a proposal, scope statement, an important deliverable, or even the entire project, and you don’t have all the signatures to prove it — it’s time to pay another visit to the stakeholders.

 A signature at the bottom of any project management document is the sign that the document has been reviewed and approved.
 It serves as a formal affirmation that both you and the client agree that the work that was agreed upon is finished and that everyone is satisfied with the results.